phil303/rpinotifier/README.md

 # RPI Availability Notifier

+Scrapes the rpilocator rss feed looking for available Raspberry Pis and sends you a push notification if there is.

 ## Setup

 This uses a push notif backend called [Pushover](https://pushover.net/), which costs a one time fee of $5.